-Pre-filter: A pre-filter cartridge is used to separate silt, sand, and other components.
-It protects the RO membrane from any damage due to happen for these particles.
+A pre-filter cartridge is used to separate silt, sand, and other components.
+It protects the RO membrane from any damage due to happen to these particles.

 This cartridge has to be changed every 6-9 months in order to safeguard the membrane

-Semipermeable RO Membrane: Here the water is put under pressure and passed through this membrane in order to separate dissolved components like salts, minerals, etc. from water.
-By this way, only the pure water flows through.
+Here the water is put under pressure and passed through this membrane in order to separate dissolved components like salts, minerals, etc. from water.
+In this way, only pure water flows through.

 This membrane has to be cleaned every 3 to 4 months.
 This way the life of the membrane can be enhanced.
 Moreover, every 2-3 years, you have to change it without fail.